 3. “To the extent practicable,” offer alternatives to illegal file sharing.

 ACTION: IT has a link to Educause’s resource page (http://www.educause.edu/focus-areas-and-initiatives/policy-and-security/educause-policy/issues-and-positions/intellectual-property/legal-sources-onli) that contains links to sites where students may legally download music, video and images.
 This link will be available on our website both on the written plan page and the DMCA notice page.
 It will also be sent in the annual disclosure email to all students.

 These three actions will be reviewed annually by IT each May and revised as necessary to remain in compliance.
-We will use an annual student survey to assess the overall effectiveness of the College’s policy and procedures to promote the legal use of copyrighted materials.
+We will use an annual student survey to assess the overall effectiveness of the University’s policy and procedures to promote the legal use of copyrighted materials.
 Any changes to the policy and/or procedures will take effect at the commencement of the following academic year.

 Created on 2/1/2010.

 Last revised on 2/20/2014.